harmony-one/sdk/README.md

 1. open examples
 2. run `node testWallet.js`
-3. you can see `monemonics` and `simple password` and 10 accounts imported
+3. you can see `mnemonic` and `simple password` and 10 accounts imported

 # Test Harmony node